The program currently accepts five residents each year.

 The 12-month program starts June 30 and ends the following June 29.

 All clinical training occurs within the AEGD clinic or School of Dentistry clinics.
-Residents attend at least one community service/mission project.
-Housing, meals and transportation will be provided for the projects.
+Residents attend community service/mission projects each month.
+Housing will be provided for the projects.

 The residents see patients in the AEGD clinic daily from 8 a.m. to 5 p.m.
 Clinical training comprises about 85 percent of the program; the remaining 15 percent is didactic.
 Seminars and CE courses are generally offered during the regular hours between 8 a.m. to 5 p.m.